Community Colleges of Spokane

-Community Colleges of Spokane is a community college district based in Spokane, Washington, USA.
-Founded in 1963, CCS serves some 28,744 students a year, spread across a 12300 sqmi service district in Eastern Washington.
+Community Colleges of Spokane is a community college district based in Spokane, Washington.
+Established in 1963, CCS serves over 28,000 students a year, spread across a 12300 sqmi service district in Eastern Washington.
 It comprises Spokane Community College and Spokane Falls Community College.
-Its current chancellor is Dr. Christine Johnson.
-The schools have a combined enrollment of some 28,000 students.

 Spokane Community College

-Established in 1963, Spokane Community College, or SCC, is a comprehensive educational institution meeting the needs of students and business and industry throughout Eastern Washington and the Intermountain Northwest.
+Established in 1963, Spokane Community College, or SCC, is a comprehensive educational institution meeting the needs of students and business and industry throughout Eastern Washington and the Intermountain West.
 SCC provides two-year transfer degrees to four-year colleges and universities and also has over 60 career-technical degree and certificate programs in manufacturing, transportation, building trades, environmental science, business, information technology, public safety, hospitality and culinary arts.

 SCC's health sciences division is the largest among Washington's community and technical colleges.
 In 2012–13, the community colleges' Institute for Extended Learning merged with SCC, expanding its program offerings to include Adult Basic Education, GED, ESL, and High School Completion.
 In addition, SCC has a center for workforce training and continuing education, and a program offering education classes for adults age 50 and older.
-SCC also has rural education centers in Colville, Inchelium, Ione, Newport and Republic, Wash.
+SCC also has rural education centers in Colville, Inchelium, Ione, Newport, and Republic, Washington.